sureiii/computing-work/story.md

   After school, while walking to the train station, I was lost in my sea of thoughts.
 "Hey," a voice came from behind me, followed by a tap on my shoulder.
-Turning around, I realised it was him, Jackson, the guy I am head over heels for.
+Turning around, I realised it was him, Jason, the guy I am head over heels for.

   "So..."
-Jackson started.
+Jason started.
 "Do you know what kind of guys and food that Jessica likes?
 I mean, she's you're best friend after all."
 Upon hearing those words, my heart shattered into a million pieces.
 He likes my best friend, not me...
 I guess this is where everything in life goes downhill just like those in the books that I read.

   "Yeah, she likes tall and witty guys.
 Her favourite food is probably cake, especially matcha," I lied, hoping that he would fall for it.

   "Oh, okay, thanks, Renee!
 Bye!"
-Jackson replied with a smile.
+Jason replied with a smile.
 I could obviously hear the tinge of sadness in his voice.
 He probably thought that he did not classify as a guy that Jessica would like.
 Maybe I should give up on this stupid crush.
 But how could I, he has everything I want in a guy.
 The fact that I cannot get him makes me like him even more.
 Why am I reacting this way?
-I should probably tell Jessica that Jackson likes her.
+I should probably tell Jessica that Jason likes her.

-*Jackson POV*
+*Jason POV*

   I regret asking her that question but I had to, if not she would think that I like her.
 I doubt that she would like a guy like me...